Dr. Emily Carman

 Recent Creative, Scholarly Work and Publications

-“Going Independent in 1930s Hollywood: Freelance Star and Independent Producer Collaborations at United Artists," United Artists, edited by Peter Kramer, Yannis Tzioumakis, Gary Needham, and Tino Balio.
-Routledge Hollywood Centenary series, February 2020.
+“Going Independent in 1930s Hollywood: Freelance Star and Independent Producer Collaborations at United Artists," United Artists, edited by Yannis Tzioumakis and Gary Needham, Routledge Hollywood Centenary series, 2020, 57-74.

 “From Mary Pickford to Marilyn Monroe: Hollywood Stardom in the Twentieth Century,” Screen Studies, Bloomsbury, Spring 2019